Merck Manual

 Diagnosis of Chlamydial Infections

-• For C. trachomatis and C. pneumoniae, nucleic acid amplification tests
+• For C. pneumoniae, culture or nucleic acid amplification tests

-C. trachomatis is best identified by nucleic acid amplification tests (NAATs) done on urine and on vaginal swabs.
-NAATs look for an organism's unique genetic material, its DNA or RNA (which are nucleic acids).
+C. trachomatis is best identified by nucleic acid amplification tests (NAATs) done on urine samples and on vaginal swabs.
+NAATs are used to look for an organism's unique genetic material, its DNA or RNA (which are nucleic acids).
 NAATs use a process that increases the amount of the bacteria's DNA or RNA so that it can be more easily identified.

 C. pneumoniae is diagnosed by doing NAATs or by taking swabs from the back of the throat and growing the organism in cell culture in a laboratory.